sharvit/angular-full-seed/README.md

 ## Features

-* [gulp] jobs for development, building, testing, and running your app
+* [gulp] jobs for development, building, testing, and running your app.
-* Come with a production ready express server
+* Come with a production ready express server.
-* Easy deploy to [heroku]
+* Easy deploy to [heroku].
 * Comes already with [travis], a continuous integration service, configured to automatically test and deploy to [heroku].
-* Comes already with [ui-router] the de-facto solution to flexible routing with nested views
+* Comes already with [ui-router] the de-facto solution to flexible routing with nested views.
+* Comes already with multi language support.
-* Compiles and concatenates your Sass
+* Compiles and concatenates your Sass.
-* Local development server with live reload
+* Local development server with live reload.
-* Automatically build and inject all your `js` and `css` sources into `index.html`
+* Automatically build and inject all your `js` and `css` sources into `index.html`.
-* Auto min-safe all Angular DI through `ng-annotate`, no need to use weird bracket notation
+* Auto min-safe all Angular DI through `ng-annotate`, no need to use weird bracket notation.
-* Blazing fast
+* Blazing fast.

 ## Getting Started With a New Project

-To get you started with a new angular project you can fork the [angular-full-seed] and then clone your own repository
+To get you started with a new angular project you can fork the [angular-full-seed] and then clone your own repository.

-If you don't want to use GitHub as your repository you can clone this repository and then change to another [git] remote
+If you don't want to use GitHub as your repository you can clone this repository and then change to another [git] remote.

 ### Prerequisites